Kat9-123/Asteroids/README.md

 # Asteroids
 **A console version of Asteroids written in C#**

-It's a bit messy, but I'm quite happy with how it turned out.
+It's a bit messy, but I'm quite happy with it.